-DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, No. 31 CHAMBERS STREET, NEW YORK, December 16, 1885.
+DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, NO. 31 CHAMBERS STREET, NEW YORK, December 16, 1885.

-BIDS OR ESTIMATES IN ACCORDANCE WITH B section 321 of the Consolidation Act of 1882, inclosed in a sealed envelope, with the title of the work and the name of the bidder indorsed thereon, will be received at this office until Wednesday, December 30, 1885, at 20 'clock M., at which place and hour they will be publicly opened by the head of the Department and read, for licly opened by the head of the Department and read, for PAVING WITH TRAP-BLOCK PAVEMENT, TWENTY-SIXTH STREET, FROM EIGHTH AVENUE TO TENTH AVENUE.
+BIDS OR ESTIMATES IN ACCORDANCE WITH section 121 of the Consolidation Act of 1882, inclosed in a scaled envelope, with the title of the work and the name of the bidder indorsed thereon, will be received at this office until Wednesday, December 30, 1885, at 12 o'clock M., at which place and hour they will be publicly opened by the head of the Department and read, for

+PAVING WITH TRAP-BLOCK PAVEMENT, WENTY-SIXTH STREET, FROM EIGHTH AVENUE TO TENTH AVENUE.